-If you have a job that calls for a lot of bending and stretching, two useful things can help.
+If you have a job that calls for a lot of bending and stretching, two useful things could help.
 First, wear a pouch that can be attached to a stoma belt while you are working for added security.
-Secondly, wear loose-fitting clothing and avoid constrictive belts and tight trousers.
+Secondly, wear loosefitting clothing and avoid constrictive belts and tight trousers.
+Seek advice from your stoma care nurse with regards to a suitable support belt.